 If you haven’t got a van, you could always hire one from a local van hire for temporary transport – just remember to take fasteners (ratchet straps are the best), and make sure the van has fastening hooks/points.
 This is probably the best way, although renting vans at the weekend may mean limited opening times, and you could be stuck paying for 3 days rental (Saturday van pickup – Sunday bike collection – Monday van return), which isn’t great!

 But yes, you could also hire someone with a van to do the work for you.
-There’s plenty of specialised bike delivery companies out there who would be more than happy to arrange this for you, which you can find online.
+There are plenty of specialised bike delivery companies out there who would be more than happy to arrange this for you, which you can find online.

 Any tips on fastening your bike down safely in a van?